LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 To enhance the effectiveness of our compliance program across the Group, we have developed concrete policies and guidelines based on the Code of Conduct and we ensure employee awareness and conduct regular reviews.

-To enhance employees' understanding of compliance, we have translated the LIXIL Group Code of Conduct into 19 languages, distributed hard-copies to all employees around the world, and published it on our intranet.
+To enhance employees' understanding of compliance, we have translated the LIXIL Group Code 16 languages in addition to Japanese and English, distributed hard-copies to all employees in Japan, and published it on our intranet.

 Training sessions are held to deepen employees' understanding of the Code of Conduct, and every year all employees are required to acknowledge the contents of the code and promise to comply with it.
 As an additional effort, we make case studies available on our intranet, describing correct compliance actions to reflect potential real-life work situations.